 The cost of a new domain name for your law firm will usually fall between $32.98 and $149.99, depending on how common the name is.
 For example, the Real Estate Law Group currently has the domain name https://www.relawgrp.com/.
 If you want to buy it from them, they’re free to sell it at any price they want.
 This can end up costing you a lot of money.

-Of course, everyone does not like to spend a lot of their money, so there is an alternative.
+Of course, everyone does not like to spend a lot of their money, so there is an alternative in digital marketing.
 If you like the SLD part and want to have the same, you can simply change the TLD part from .com to .law.
 Moreover, many hosting providers encourage this practice, so such a domain will cost significantly less and possibly even be free for several months or a year.

 We touched on it earlier when talking about domain control, but just to reiterate, using a free domain name is never safe for established businesses and professional projects because: